 Essex Business School is helping to create the business leaders of the future; those who are creative, innovative and ethically aware.
-93% of our Essex Business School students are in employment or further study (Graduate Outcomes 2020).
+90% of University of Essex’s postgraduate graduates are in employment or further study (Graduate Outcomes 2021).

 Many of our graduates enjoy careers in financial analysis, management, public administration and accountancy at some of the world’s most well-known organisations and exciting SMEs, including: